Dribble-Drive Zone OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook... lots of great basketball stuff. Come on - join today.

 In diagram N, O1 dribbles at the X2 defender and kicks it out to O2 in the corner.
 O5 dives to the ball-side block for a pass from O2.
 If X4 leaves too soon to cover the corner, O1 might be able to pass directly inside to O5.

 What about the 1-3-1 zone defense?
-Coach Petitgoue doesn't usually use this dribble-drive zone offense against the 1-3-1 as the middle and elbows are too clogged with defenders.
+Coach Petitgoue doesn't usually use the dribble-drive zone offense against the 1-3-1 as the middle and elbows are too clogged with defenders.
 Instead he uses a separate zone offense vs the 1-3-1.
 We would probably use our "Zone-2" baseline runner offense.

 "Triangle"You might want to put O4 at the high-post at times, and this now looks like any 1-3-1 alignment.
 Coach Petitgoue has O1 pass to a wing, and then cut through to the corner (diagram O).
 This alignment will tend to negate attacking the middle with the dribble from the top or wings.
 However, if you use O4 as a screener, you can still use the dribble.
 For example, although not diagrammed here, after O1 passes to O3, O4 can ball-screen for O3.
 O3 dribble-attacks to the free-throw line area.
-As the X2 defender moves in to stop the dribble, O3 kicks the pass out to O2 (our shooter) who is wide open on the wing.
+As the X2 defender moves in to stop the dribble, O3 kicks the pass out to O2 (our shooter) who is open on the wing.

 When using O4 in the middle, Coach Petitgoue likes O4 to "box-out" or seal for position to get the pass from the wing.
 In diagram O, as the pass goes to O3, O4 finds and "boxes-out" X2 for inside position and gets the pass from O3 (diagram P).
 O5 "boxes-out" the X3 defender for inside position and could get the pass from O4.
 Or O4 could reverse the ball out to the opposite wing O2.

-I think "Triangle" just gives us another "look" and it might confuse the defense for a few possessions.
+"Triangle" just gives us another "look" and it might confuse the defense for a few possessions.
 You can go to it also if for some reason the dribble-attack doesn't seem to be effective.

 Diagram Q shows a set play.
 We start with O3 on O5 down low.
 O1 passes to O2, as O4 boxes-out the X2 defender.
 O4 gets the pass while both O3 and O5 box-out the two outside low defenders X4 and X3 for a pass from O4.

-Screening the ZoneWe have just discussed how O4 and O5 can "box-out" and screen the zone.
+Screening the ZoneWe have discussed how O4 and O5 can "box-out" and screen the zone.
 O5 can also "pin" the outside low X3 defender to get O3 open for a kick-over pass (diagram F).
 The "pin and skip" is also a good tactic, and is the same idea with O5 pinning X3 as O3 goes to the corner.
-O2 simply skip-passes across to O3.
+O2 skip-passes across to O3.

-We will go up and down the court 5-on-5 in practice, interchanging the defenses between man-to-man and zone, and just let the kids attack.
-The dribble-drive zone offense keeps players moving and aggressive and avoids some of the stagnation, standing around, and predictability that sometimes occur with other conventional zone offenses.
+We go up and down the court 5-on-5 in practice, interchanging the defenses between man-to-man and zone, and just let the kids attack.
+The dribble-drive zone offense keeps players moving and aggressive and avoids some of the stagnation, standing around, and predictability that sometimes occurs with other conventional zone offenses.
 Get Coach Petitgoue's DVD!

 - Dribble-Drive Motion Offense

-- Dribble-Drive Motion Offense - More
+- The Dribble-Drive Motion Offense - Running the Offense

 - Dribble-Drive Motion Offense Drills